Optimality Guarantees for Particle Belief Approximation of POMDPs: Numerical Experiments

 for which we use scaling constant $\mu=2$.
 Because this problem has a continuous state space $(\mathcal{S} = \mathbb{R}^4)$, a continuous action space $(\mathcal{A}=[0,2\pi)\times\{0,1\})$ and a continuous observation space $(\mathcal{O} = \mathbb{R}^8)$, discrete value iteration is no longer admissible as input for a value estimation policy.
 AdaOPS is unable to handle continuous action spaces thus it is omitted from this benchmark.
+For the action-discretized VDP Tag, the available movement directions are 20 evenly spaced angles from $0^\circ$ to $360^\circ$.

-The Van Der Pol tag domain is the first in which there exists a noticeable performance gap between Sparse-PFT and PFT-DPW, indicating that action progressive widening offers some utility over fixed widening in continuous action space problems.
+The continuous VDP Tag domain is the first in which there exists a noticeable performance gap between Sparse-PFT and PFT-DPW, indicating that action progressive widening offers some utility over fixed widening in continuous action space problems.
+Furthermore, PFT-DPW and POMCPOW have similar performances across different planning times, suggesting that the main challenge of VDP Tag is being able to handle continuity of state, action, and observation spaces, while the particle belief approximation resolution does not affect the performance as much.

-For the action-discretized Van Der Pol Tag, the available movement directions are 20 evenly spaced angles from $0\deg$ to $360\deg$.
-For this discrete problem, we come across two new peculiarities: AdaOPS performance decreases with increased planning time, and PFT methods perform orders of magnitude worse than other planners at very low allotted planning times.
+For discrete VDP Tag, we come across two new peculiarities: AdaOPS performance decreases with increased planning time, and PFT methods perform orders of magnitude worse than other planners at very low allotted planning times.
 This is likely attributable to a large action space $(|\mathcal{A}| = 20)$ and a relatively expensive simulation function (RK4 integration).
 Because PFT methods propagate a collection of particles upon tree expansion, belief value estimates tend to be more accurate at the cost of added computation scaling linearly with the number of particles representing each belief.
-Thus, expanding all possible actions while using an computationally expensive simulator on all particles takes a long time, leading to very shallow trees.
+Thus, expanding all possible actions while using a computationally expensive simulator on all particles takes a long time, leading to very shallow trees.